hal/circuit/README.md

 - The return type must be `void`
 - The method can have up to two parameters:
-	- If there's only one parameter it must be of type `org.jboss.gwt.circuit.meta.BackChannel`.
+	- If there's only one parameter it must be of type `org.jboss.gwt.circuit.Dispatcher.Channel`.
-	- Otherwise the first parameter has to be the type of the actions payload and the second parameter has to be the back channel.
+	- Otherwise the first parameter has to be the type of the actions payload and the second parameter has to be the channel.

 To see the annotations in action take a look at the [wardrobe](samples/wardrobe) and [todo](samples/todo) samples.